OpenMoonRay/openmoonray-docs/docs/scene-classes/materials/dwa/DwaSkinMaterial.md

           | random walk = 2

-        <p class="jekyll-theme-minimal scene-class-attr-comment">0 for NormalizedDiffuse, 1 for Dipole, 2 for random walk</p>
+        <p class="scene-class-attr-comment">0 for NormalizedDiffuse, 1 for Dipole, 2 for random walk</p>

     </p>